daniel-web-developer/docker-djangoandpostgres/README.md

 # django-blog

-## How to set up Django with Docker (this works for any project, so feel free to use )
+## How to set up Django and Postgres with Docker

 ### Part 1: Creating the Django project.
 1. Create a new directory with `mkdir example`;